 Network television refuses to be left behind in the Peak TV world.
 These shows might not be complete Emmy bait, but they are four solid options to watch week after week with your loved ones.
-I’m glad we live in a world where we can choose between an absurd afterlife comedy or a Jack Ryan-worthy… Read More ‘The Good Place,’ ‘Designated Survivor,’ ‘Pitch,’ ‘Speechless’ reviewed”
+I’m glad we live in a world where we can choose between an absurd afterlife comedy or a Jack Ryan-worthy… Read More ‘The Good Place,’ ‘Designated Survivor,’ ‘Pitch,’ ‘Speechless’ reviewed